-Elizabeth Landsberg was appointed Director of the Department of Health Care Access and Information (HCAI) by Governor Gavin Newsom in December 2020.
+Elizabeth A. Landsberg was appointed Director of the Department of Health Care Access and Information (HCAI) by Governor Gavin Newsom in December 2020.

-Elizabeth received her law degree from the University of California at Berkeley where she was the Editor-in-Chief of the Berkeley Women’s Law Journal.
+Director Landsberg earned her law degree from the University of California at Berkeley where she was the Editor-in-Chief of the Berkeley Women’s Law Journal.
 She holds a bachelor’s degree in History from Pomona College.